bbc/simorgh/cypress/integration/README.md

    - testsForALLAMPPages.js or testsForAllCanonicalPages.js
    - /[pageName]/tests.js
    - /[pageName]/testsForAMPOnly.js or /[pageName]/testsForCanonicalOnly.js
+ - Inside each of the files in the list above there are two sets of tests:
+   - tests (these will run using the smoke true/flase flag in the [services config file](../support/config))
+   - testsToAlwaysRun (as the name implies these will always run, use this sparingly because it will run for every service!)
+     - as such tests bypass smoke test rules logic limiting the services/pages they run on are strongly encouraged

 NB Despite all these rules, we don't favour highly abstracted tests, duplication of tests is preferred where it gives the same test coverage and enhances readability.